-It turns out that eliminating slowest decaying mode is not enough to ensure the Mpemba effect.
-This issue motivated the proposal of a genuine quantum Mpemba effect, which involves accelerated relaxation to equilibrium, and crossover between relaxation curves related to useful figures of merit that capture the distance from the probe state to the steady state~\cite{PhysRevLett.133.140404}.
+It turns out that eliminating the slowest decaying mode is not enough to ensure the Mpemba effect.
+This issue motivated the proposal of a genuine quantum Mpemba effect, which involves accelerated relaxation to equilibrium and crossover between relaxation curves related to useful figures of merit that capture the distance from the probe state to the steady state~\cite{PhysRevLett.133.140404}.
 This setting involves mixed initial states and Davies maps whose spectral gap is dictated by a complex pair of eigenvalues related to a non-Hermitian jump operator.
-We highlight a recent study addressing QME for open nonequilibrium quantum systems coupled to two different reservoirs~\cite{PhysRevLett.133.136302,PhysRevResearch.6.033330}, which paved the way for investigations concerning the so-called Pontus-Mpemba effect~\cite{hhgj-89gj,arXiv:2509.09366}.
+We highlight a recent study addressing the QME for open nonequilibrium quantum systems coupled to two different reservoirs~\cite{PhysRevLett.133.136302,PhysRevResearch.6.033330}, which paved the way for investigations concerning the so-called Pontus-Mpemba effect~\cite{hhgj-89gj,arXiv:2509.09366}.

-The quantum Mpemba effect also manifests itself in the restoration of broken symmetries in many-body quantum systems.
-In this setting, QME occurs when the symmetry is locally restored faster for the initial state the breaks it more~\cite{PhysRevLett.133.010401,Ares2023,PhysRevLett.133.140405,PhysRevB.110.085126,PhysRevB.111.104312,PhysRevA.111.043304,kppn-3272,arXiv:2507.16976}.
-We also mention recent works addressing QME in the study of quantum complexity~\cite{arXiv:2509.22176,arXiv:2511.14837}, local relaxation of closed quantum systems~\cite{JPhysAMathTheor_58_445302_2025}, and quantum speed limits~\cite{PhysRevE.111.014133}.
-Experimental evidence of the quantum Mpemba effect was reported in trapped-ion quantum simulator~\cite{PhysRevLett.133.010402,NatCommun_16_301_2025}, including its inverse version~\cite{PhysRevLett.133.010403}, and more recently QME was addressed in a Nuclear Magnetic Resonance platform~\cite{arXiv:2511.14552}.
+The quantum Mpemba effect also manifests in the restoration of broken symmetries in many-body quantum systems.
+In this setting, the QME occurs when the symmetry is locally restored faster for the initial state which breaks it more~\cite{PhysRevLett.133.010401,Ares2023,PhysRevLett.133.140405,PhysRevB.110.085126,PhysRevB.111.104312,PhysRevA.111.043304,kppn-3272,arXiv:2507.16976}.
+We also mention recent works addressing the QME in the study of quantum complexity~\cite{arXiv:2509.22176,arXiv:2511.14837}, local relaxation of closed quantum systems~\cite{JPhysAMathTheor_58_445302_2025}, and quantum speed limits~\cite{PhysRevE.111.014133}.
+Experimental evidence of the quantum Mpemba effect was reported in trapped-ion quantum simulator~\cite{PhysRevLett.133.010402,NatCommun_16_301_2025}, including its inverse version~\cite{PhysRevLett.133.010403}, and more recently the QME was addressed in a nuclear magnetic resonance platform~\cite{arXiv:2511.14552}.